newhousenl/nhcrossbuild/README.md

 A cross-platform build system using CMake, Clang, and libc++.

+When building a cross platform C++ application, we face several challenges: the standard toolchains on each platform are different: they use different compilers (msvc, gcc, clang) and different c++ standard libraries (libc++, libstdc++ and msvc's STL).

+On macOS the c++ standard library is a dylib, it's version is tied to the target macOS version.
+So if we want our application to run older macOS versions, we cannot use newer STL features.

+On Linux, distributing binary applications is challenging: we cannot statically link against glibc, but dynamically linking against the system's glibc makes the executable incompatible with older linux distributions.
+Statically linking musl is an option for CLI tools, but not for GUI applications because we must dynamically link against GTK and other libraries which themselves depend on glibc.
+The usual advise is to 'build your app on an old linux distribution', but this is  cumberome.
+It also limits us to older compiler and c++ std library versions, lacking support for modern c++ features.

-This project provides a Nix-based development environment that simplifies cross-compiling for various platforms.
-Build for 3 platforms from a single host.
-Uses the same clang compiler on all platforms and link statically against the same modern version of libc++.
-You only need to pass the -DCMAKE_TOOLCHAIN_FILE option to CMake to build for a different platform.
+This project solves all these problems and provides a Nix-based development environment that simplifies cross-compiling for various platforms.
+For all platforms we have a modern clang compiler and we statically link against the same modern version of libc++.
+For linux, a sysroot is built from the debian 10 archives, providing the libraries our application is dynamically linked against.

+By using nix we can build for all 3 platforms from any of them.
+You only need to pass the -DCMAKE_TOOLCHAIN_FILE option to CMake to target a specific platform.

+## Battle tested in production
+This build system is used to build [PTGui](https://ptgui.com/), a commercial panorama stitching software with over 25 years of development and a large user base.

 ## Supported Platforms

 The build system can produce:
 - **Linux**: x86_64 binary, linked against glibc version 2.28.
-This will generally run in most modern Linux distributions (Debian 10, fedora 34, Ubuntu 20.04, etc.)
+This will run in modern glibc-based Linux distributions (Debian 10, fedora 34, Ubuntu 20.04, etc.)
-- **macOS**: Fat bundle (Universal binaries)
+- **macOS**: Fat bundle (Universal binaries), built against the macOS 10.15 SDK.
-- **Windows**: separate x86_64 and ARM64 executables
+- **Windows**: separate x86_64 and ARM64 executables, built against the UCRT.
+The ucrt is included in Windows 10 and later, no need to worry about the MSVC redistributable or other dlls.

 ## Usage